-6.1 Monitoring Procedures.
+6.1 Monitoring Procedures

-- Monitored Outfalls and Substantially Identical Outfalls.
-Applicable monitoring requirements apply 6.1.1 to each outfall authorized by this permit, except as otherwise exempt from monitoring as a "substantially identical outfall."
+6.1.1 Monitored Outfalls and Substantially Identical Outfalls Applicable monitoring requirements apply to each outfall authorized by this permit, except as otherwise exempt from monitoring as a "substantially identical outfall."
 If the facility has two or more outfalls that permittees believe discharge substantially identical effluents, based on the similarities of the general industrial activities and control measures, exposed materials that may significantly contribute pollutants to stormwater, and runoff coefficients of their drainage areas, permittees may monitor the effluent of just one of the outfalls and report that the results also apply to the substantially identical outfall(s).
-As required in Part 5.1.56.2, the SWPPP must identify each outfall authorized by this permit and describe the rationale for any substantially identical outfall determinations.
-Indicator and benchmark monitoring is to be performed on a rotating basis of each substantially identical outfall throughout the period of coverage under this permit.
-The permittee must ensure that monitoring is performed on each outfall at least once during the permit term.
-If the permittee has more than 5 substantially identical outfalls, the permittee may submit an alternative sampling schedule for identical outfalls for EPD review and approval.
-The request for an alternative schedule must include a listing of which outfalls will be monitored during the permit term and be submitted to the EPD address in Part 7.7.
-The allowance for monitoring only one of the substantially identical outfalls is not applicable to any outfalls with a benchmark exceedance, numeric effluent limitations, or to outfalls that discharge to an impaired stream segment.
-Refer to Part 6.2.2.2 for additional information regarding rotational sampling for benchmark monitoring.
-Permittees are required to monitor each outfall covered by a numeric effluent limit as identified in Part 6.2.23 and each outfall to an impaired stream segment as identified in Appendix C. - 6.1.2 Commingled Discharges.
-If discharges authorized by this permit commingle with discharges not authorized under this permit, any required sampling of the authorized discharges must be performed at a point before they mix with other waste streams, to the extent practicable.
+As required in Part 5.1.5.2, the SWPPP must identify each outfall authorized by this permit and describe the rationale for any substantially identical outfalls is not applicable to any outfalls with numeric effluent limitations or to outfalls that discharge to an impaired stream segment.
+Permittees are required to monitor each outfall covered by a numeric effluent limit as identified in Part 6.2.2 and each outfall to an impaired stream segment as identified in Appendix C.

+6.1.2 Commingled Discharges If discharges authorized by this permit commingle with discharges not authorized under this permit, any required sampling of the authorized discharges must be performed at a point before they mix with other waste streams, to the extent practicable.

-6.1.3 Measurable/Qualifying Storm Events.
+6.1.3 Measurable Storm Events.

-6.1.3.1 All required monitoring must be performed on a storm event that is greater than 0.1 inch of rainfall (measurable storm event) that results in an actual discharge from the facility that follows the preceding measurable storm event by at least 72 hours.
+All required monitoring must be performed on a storm event that is greater than 0.1 inch of rainfall (measurable storm event) that results in an actual discharge from the facility that follows the preceding measurable storm event by at least 72 hours.
 In the case of snowmelt, the monitoring must be performed at a time when a measurable discharge occurs at the facility.

-6.1.3.2 For each monitoring event, except snowmelt monitoring, permittees must identify the date and duration (in hours) of the rainfall event, rainfall total (in inches) for that rainfall event, time (in days) since the previous measurable storm event or, alternatively, the absence of measurable precipitation in the 72 hours preceding the monitoring event, and estimated volume (in gallons) of discharge sampled.
+For each monitoring event, except snowmelt monitoring, permittees must identify the date and duration (in hours) of the rainfall event, rainfall total (in inches) for that rainfall event, time (in days) since the previous measurable storm event or, alternatively, the absence of measurable precipitation in the 72 hours preceding the monitoring event, and estimated volume (in gallons) of discharge sampled.

-- 6.1.4 Sample Type.
-Permittees must take a minimum of one sample from a discharge resulting from a measurable storm event as described in Part 6.1.3.
+6.1.4 Sample Type Permittees must take a minimum of one sample from a discharge resulting from a measurable storm event as described in Part 6.1.3.
 Grab samples and the first aliquot of a composite sample must be collected within the first 30 minutes of initial discharge from a measurable storm event.
 If it is not possible to collect the sample within the first 30 minutes of initial discharge from a measurable storm event, the sample must be collected as soon as practicable after the first 30 minutes, and documentation must be kept with the SWPPP explaining why it was not possible to take samples within the first 30 minutes initial discharge.
-In the case of snowmelt, samples must be taken during a period with a measurable discharge. - 6.1.5 Adverse Weather Conditions.
-When adverse weather conditions as described in Part 4.2.3.1 prevent the collection of samples according to the relevant monitoring schedule, permittees must take a sample during the next qualifying storm event.
+In the case of snowmelt, samples must be taken during a period with a measurable discharge.

+6.1.5 Adverse Weather Conditions When adverse weather conditions as described in Part 4.2.3.1 prevent the collection of samples according to the relevant monitoring schedule, permittees must take a sample during the next qualifying storm event.
 Permittees must document in the SWPPP any failure to monitor, indicating the basis for not sampling during the usual monitoring period.